hnarayanan/googleplus-album-fetcher/README.md

 ------------------

-The script is quite rough and requires a bunch of fiddling around, but in essence:
+The script is quite rough and requires a bunch of fiddling around, but in essence, you:

 1. Install the Google Data (Python) client library on your computer.
 If you're running OS X with MacPorts, this is as simple as:

 `sudo port install py27-gdata`

-2. Edit `user_id` and `album_slugs` in `generate-gallery.py` to point
-to yourself on Google+ and the unique IDs of the galleries you want to extract.
+2. Open the script file `generate-gallery.py` and edit `user_id` and `album_slugs` in `generate-gallery.py` to point to yourself on Google+ and the unique IDs of the galleries you want to extract.

 3. Edit the header and footer HTML in the `.html` files to suit your own website.